Coop-WD: Cooperative Perception with Weighting and Denoising for Robust V2V Communication: Related work

 For intermediate fusion, F-Cooper \cite{f-cooper} proposed two feature fusion schemes (\textit{i.e.}, voxel feature fusion and spatial feature fusion) to achieve efficient fusion under limited network bandwidth.
 V2VNet \cite{v2vnet} introduced a spatially-aware graph neural network (GNN) for joint perception and motion forecasting.
 This approach enhanced the detection accuracy by sharing intermediate features and utilizing spatial information from nearby CAVs.
 The work in \cite{openv2v} proposed an attention-based fusion algorithm to aggregate data from multiple vehicles.
-In addition, V2X-ViT \cite{v2x-vit} utilized a transformer-based architecture, combining heterogeneous multi-agent self-attention (HMSA) and multi-scale window attention (MSwin) to aggregate vehicle and infrastructure data and address localization errors.
-These aforementioned models have established a solid research basis for addressing more complex communication scenarios in our study.
+In addition, V2X-ViT \cite{v2x-vit} utilized a transformer-based architecture, combining heterogeneous multi-agent self-attention (HMSA) and multi-scale window attention (MSwin) to aggregate vehicle and infrastructure data, and address localization errors. \hlbreakable{Moreover, V2VFormer~\cite{10398509} introduced transformer-based spatial and channel-wise attention to recalibrate feature importance across CAVs, and V2VFormer++~\cite{10265751} extended this line of work with multi-modal camera-LiDAR fusion and a global-local transformer module for dynamic feature aggregation.
+More recently, CUDA-X~\cite{10891961} studied unsupervised domain adaptation for V2X collaborative perception through knowledge transfer and alignment, improving robustness in cross-domain deployment.
+These methods focus mainly on feature aggregation, multi-modal fusion, or domain adaptation, while the effect of non-ideal V2V wireless channels on transmitted intermediate features remains insufficiently studied.}